 Hello!
 My name Joshua Boston, and I'm a political science Ph.D. candidate at Washington University in St. Louis.
-My research focuses on judicial politics in the American context.
+My research focuses on American political institutions, with a strong emphasis on judicial politics.
 I have additional interests in questions that study separation of powers, the American presidency, and comparative courts.
 Before coming to St. Louis, I earned an M.A. in political science at the University at Buffalo (SUNY), where I also earned my B.A.
 (SCL, ΦΒΚ).

 My primary research interests are related to law & courts.
 My dissertation studies the causes and consequences of judges' opinion writing on U.S. Circuit Courts of Appeals.
 Additionally, I am interested in questions regarding legal doctrine/precedent treatment, agenda setting, and judicial confirmation politics.
 Aside from these particular interests, I am involved in various other projects studying the American president, comparative courts, and mass opinion/polarization.